Codium-ai/pr-agent/CONFIGURATION.md

 This means that when a new PR is opened, PR-Agent will run the `describe` and `auto_review` tools.
 For the describe tool, the `add_original_user_description` and `keep_original_user_title` parameters will be set to true.

-However, you can override the default tool parameters by uploading a local configuration file called `.pr_agent.toml` to the root of your repo.
+However, you can override the default tool parameters by uploading a local configuration file, called `.pr_agent.toml`, to the root of your repo.
 For example, if your local `.pr_agent.toml` file contains:
 ```
 [pr_description]